Between Brothers (film)

 Between Brothers (Swedish: Bröder emellan) is a 1946 Swedish comedy film directed by Börje Larsson and starring Max Hansen, Marianne Aminoff and Vibeke Falk.
 It was shot at the Centrumateljéerna Studios in Stockholm.
 The film's sets were designed by the art director Bertil Duroj.

 Synopsis

-After many years apart from each other, Peter returns from America and proceeds to steal his twin brother Patrik's identity while he is in the hospital.
+After living apart from each other for many years, Peter returns from America and proceeds to steal his twin brother Patrik's identity while he is in the hospital.